 The birds appear to time their nesting such that the moon is always more than half full at the time they are feeding the young.
 It’s thought this is to take advantage of the better light while foraging for food and caring for the chicks.

 Eastern Whippoorwills are commonly found in most of the Eastern United States and Canada, and they migrate as far south as Central America.
-Recently (2010) in acknowledging small differences, the species has been divided into two, the Eastern Whippoorwill Caprimulgus vociferous, and the Mexican Whippoorwill, Caprimulgus arizonae found in Mexico and the western US.
+In 2010, by acknowledging small differences, the species has been divided into two, the Eastern Whippoorwill Caprimulgus vociferous, and the Mexican Whippoorwill, Caprimulgus arizonae found in Mexico and the western US.